National Black Writers Conference

-The 18th National Black Writers Conference (NBWC) will be held from March 25 to March 28 at Medgar Evers College, City University of New York, in Brooklyn.
-This year’s conference is themed “Expanding Conversations on Environmental Justice, Popular Culture, Resilience, and Peace.”
-The conference features panel discussions, a keynote conversation, presentations by conference honorees, author readings, and writing workshops for poets, fiction writers, nonfiction writers, and literary scholars.
-Participating writers include poet, fiction writer, and nonfiction writer Honorée Fanonne Jeffers, fiction writers Cebo Campbell and Victor LaValle, and publisher Ayo Sekai (Universal Write Publications).
-Nonfiction writers Nikole Hannah-Jones and Michael Harriot will be the keynote speakers.
-The 2026 honorees are poet Camille T. Dungy, nonfiction writer and scholar Imani Perry, and publishing professional Kassahun Checole (Africa World Press and Red Sea Press).
-The cost of the conference is $50.
-Registration is first come, first served.
+The 18th National Black Writers Conference (NBWC) was held from March 25 to March 28 at Medgar Evers College, City University of New York, in Brooklyn.
+This year’s conference was themed “Expanding Conversations on Environmental Justice, Popular Culture, Resilience, and Peace.”
+The conference featured panel discussions, a keynote conversation, presentations by conference honorees, author readings, and writing workshops for poets, fiction writers, nonfiction writers, and literary scholars.
+Participating writers included poet, fiction writer, and nonfiction writer Honorée Fanonne Jeffers, fiction writers Cebo Campbell and Victor LaValle, and publisher Ayo Sekai (Universal Write Publications).
+Nonfiction writers Nikole Hannah-Jones and Michael Harriot were the keynote speakers.
+The 2026 honorees were poet Camille T. Dungy, nonfiction writer and scholar Imani Perry, and publishing professional Kassahun Checole (Africa World Press and Red Sea Press).
+The cost of the conference was $50.
+Registration was first come, first served.
 Visit the website for more information.

-Accessibility accommodations include public transportation near the venue; elevators in all multilevel event spaces; accessible parking; accessible sidewalks, pathways, and doorways; external ramp access to the auditorium; reserved seating in event spaces; and ASL interpretation.
-Contact the chief of staff via e-mail at chunter@mec.cuny.edu for additional accessibility details.
+Accessibility accommodations included public transportation near the venue; elevators in all multilevel event spaces; accessible parking; accessible sidewalks, pathways, and doorways; external ramp access to the auditorium; reserved seating in event spaces; and ASL interpretation.
+Writers contacted the chief of staff via e-mail at chunter@mec.cuny.edu for additional accessibility details.

 Contact Information